-Teaching Philosophy: Over the course of my career teaching at both the graduate and undergraduate levels, I have realized that I need to design my instruction to ensure that students take an active role in their learning.
+Over the course of my career teaching at both the graduate and undergraduate levels, I have realized the importance of designing courses to ensure that students take an active role in the course and learn by doing.
 In general, I do not believe that professors lecturing always fosters student learning.
-Researchers across academic disciplines have also questioned the merits of the lecture as the sole method of imparting knowledge in university classrooms.
+Researchers across academic disciplines have also questioned the merits of the lecture as the main method of imparting knowledge in university classrooms.
 Students who idle passively in lecture halls have described their experience as the tediousness that the student body goes through between weekends.
-Critics of the lecture format strongly support the notion that educators encourage students to actively involve themselves in their learning.
-Learning actively pertains to the students' interaction with the course content in multiple ways.
-Students who interact with class material cognitively and behaviorally retain information, transfer knowledge to novel situations and develop higher-order thinking skills better than students who only attend lecture classes.
-Moreover, practical benefits can arise from active learning strategies including a decrease in student attrition, and increased student commitment and intent to return to their institution if they drop out.
-Given my past teaching experiences, as well as findings from the literature, I try to encourage students to actively involve themselves in their learning.
-My goal in teaching is to help students to engage in learning on multiple levels - There are several ways I try to accomplish this; incorporating self-directed learning, using primary works, using technology in the classroom, focusing on evidence-based practices, and assigning applied homework.
+Critics of the lecture format strongly support the notion that educators encourage students to actively involve themselves in their own learning.

+Learning by doing pertains to students' interaction with course content in multiple ways.
+Students who interact with class material cognitively and behaviorally retain information, transfer knowledge to novel situations, and develop higher-order thinking skills better than students who only attend lecture classes.
+Moreover, practical benefits can arise from active learning strategies including a decrease in student attrition, as well as increased student commitment and intent to return to their institution if they drop out.

+Given my past teaching experiences, as well as findings from the literature, I encourage students to actively involve themselves in their learning.
+My goal in teaching is to help students learn by doing on multiple levels.
+There are several ways I try to accomplish this; incorporating self-directed learning, using primary works, using technology in the classroom, including student co-teaching opportunities, and assigning applied homework.